von-german/emis/README.md

 nurse@gmail.com for nurse

-the password for all this users is password
+the password for all these users is:password

 Installations steps for Linux with your terminal: